Framework-R-D/phlex-design/doc/data_organization.rst

 .. graphviz:: graphviz/data-organization.gv
    :caption: An example of some possible data product hierarchies.
-             Three different data set categories are shown; *Run*, *Spill*, and *APA*.
+             Three different data product set categories are shown; *Run*, *Spill*, and *APA*.
-             Rectangles with rounded corners represent data product sets, e.g. *Run 1*, *Spill 1*, and *APA 1*.
+             Rectangles with labels *Run n*, *Spill n*, and *APA n* represent data product sets.
-             A solid line from a data product set to a data product sets represent a data product within the set.
-             Rounded rectangles that have rectangles within represent data product families, e.g. *APA* family.
-             At the very bottom, we can see inside of a data product set, which is shown as a sequence of data products, in this case called as *Waveforms sequence*.
+             The pale blue rectangles show two data product set families for *Spills*: the first shows spills associated with *Run 1* and the second with *Run 2*.
+             The pale green rectangles show two data product set families.
-             A dotted line from a data product set to a data product represents a data product within the set e.g. *Waveform 1* in the *APA 1* data product set.
+             A solid line from a data product set to another data product set represents association between data product sets the two.
+             The bottom rectangle shows that *Waveforms 1* is in the data product set *APA 1,1,1*, etc.
+             Each pale purple rectangle indicates the data product sequence created by one call to the *unfold* higher order function described in :numref:`workflow`.
              The names of different data set categories are user defined, and not special to the Phlex framework.
    :name: data-organization